AlexMax/dmaster/README.md

 override any of the defaults, create `config/runtime.json` and re-define any configuration entries that you wish.

+### dmaster.ga

+Your Google Analytics Tracking ID, used for tracking site traffic.
+If set to `false`, the Google Analytics script will not even show up at the bottom of the page.

+### dmaster.title

+The string that appears in the HTML title tags.

 ### dmaster.udpPort

 The port that you wish to use to send out master server and server info